Assessments for preschool and primary school Children

 The comprehensive and individualised report provided at the conclusion of the assessment will identify areas of developmental need and required evidence-based interventions so that supports can be put in place early.

-Cognitive or Intellectual Assessments for Children
+Cognitive or Intelligence Assessments for Children

 A Cognitive Assessment provides insight into your child’s thinking and reasoning abilities by assessing various abilities that support learning, including language and comprehension, reasoning and problem-solving, memory, and speed of processing.
 By providing your child with a serious of tasks and activities to complete, insight into their unique profile of cognitive strengths and challenges is provided.